Evidence review

 Run the six-point checklist

 The Desk scores every provider on six measurable dimensions — the same six, every time.
-You can run the shortlist yourself using the same lens (the full rubric is on our methodology page):
+You can run the shortlist yourself using the same lens (the full rubric is on our methodology page, the rules we hold ourselves to are in our editorial policy, and who runs the Desk is on the record):

 **State access.** A provider is only as good as its reach into your state.
 Some cover all 50; others operate in a short list.
 Confirm your state is served before anything else — a great program you can't legally use is worth nothing.